 CEM IV cement is a pozzolanic cement according to the European standard, characterized by a reduced clinker content and the addition of reactive silicate phases.
 It is considered a technically mature option when low heat of hydration, robust long-term durability, and a balanced ratio of early and later strength are required.
 In structures that will be deconstructed later, CEM IV cement influences not only the production and in-service properties of the concrete but also the choice of demolition method and demolition tool.
 For applications such as concrete demolition and special demolition, building gutting and concrete cutting, or special operations, the behavior of in-situ CEM IV concrete is relevant—for example for sizing concrete demolition shear, stone and concrete splitter, combination shears, or steel shear from Darda GmbH.
+In addition, the reduced clinker content can support sustainability targets by lowering embodied CO2, provided that performance requirements and exposure classes are met.

-Definition: What is meant by CEM IV
+Definition: What is meant by CEM IV?

 CEM IV is a cement type according to EN 197 that consists predominantly of Portland cement clinker and a high proportion of pozzolanic constituents.
 Pozzolans react with the calcium hydroxide formed during cement hydration to produce additional hydrated silicate phases.
 Typical pozzolanic constituents are siliceous fly ash or natural pozzolans.
 CEM IV is classified into subtypes (e.g., CEM IV/A and CEM IV/B) and into strength classes (e.g., 32.5 and 42.5).
 It is characterized by lower heat of hydration compared to pure Portland cement, delayed early strength development, and often a dense microstructure with good long-term durability.
+In many cases, the pozzolanic reaction refines pore structure and can moderate alkali availability, which may be relevant for durability assessments in specific environments.

 Properties and composition of CEM IV